The letter of the law: helping law firms overcome shipping and receiving challenges

 Automated receiving processes improve efficiency, visibility

-SendSuite Live software helps firms determine cost-saving alternatives to next day or two-day shipping.
-It displays current rates and services from a variety of carriers so that law firms can more easily choose cost-effective shipping services that meet delivery-date targets.
+PitneyShip Pro: helps firms determine cost-saving alternatives by displaying current rates and services from a variety of carriers so that law firms can more easily choose cost-effective shipping services that meet delivery-date targets.
 Law firms can even reduce costs with the use of just one carrier.
 Door-to-door tracking is included.
 For United States Postal Service® certified mail, electronic Return Receipts (eRRs) replace hand-written “green cards” previously used to confirm delivery receipt and date.
-These eRRs save mailing staff the time spent filing, storing and organizing cards while also cutting costs by half: from $2.70 to $1.35 per piece of certified return receipt mail.
+These eRRs save mailing staff the time spent filing, storing, and organizing cards while also cutting costs.
 Since these e-receipts are stored on the law firm's server, they can be viewed by everyone in the firm working on the associated case — even if those people work in different offices.
-SendSuite Live software also helps change the processes of charging back shipping expenses to the client into a completely automated process.
+PitneyShip Pro software also improves the process of charging back shipping expenses to the client by completely automating it.
 It validates client mailing information, then automates the assignment of mailing and shipping charges to the appropriate client matter number.

-As a result of working with Pitney Bowes, law firms can often:
+As a result of working with Pitney Bowes, law firms can:

-· Improve visibility into the total chain of custody
+- Improve visibility and gain total chain of custody for inbound packages